 How Does Short Term Health Insurance Work?

-Short-term health insurance also referred to as “limited-duration” insurance is a form of coverage meant to insure people for limited periods.
-It is a temporary and very basic medical insurance policy intended for medical emergency and not every day medical care or prevention.
-Short-term health insurance plans are not ACA-compliant.
-In the past, this coverage was used to fill a gap in coverage if you were in-between jobs or needed a health insurance policy only for a short time.
+Short-term health insurance, also called “limited-duration” insurance, is a form of coverage meant to insure people for limited periods.
+It is a temporary and basic medical insurance policy intended for medical emergencies and not everyday medical care or prevention.
+Short-term health insurance plans are not ACA-compliant, meaning that they do not provide the minimum essential health coverage provided by health insurance plans under the Affordable Care Act.

 Why Freelancers Choose Short-Term Health Over Other Plans